Wisconsin Voter FAQs

 How does a voter request an absentee ballot?

 Request your absentee ballot from the municipal clerk in writing as soon as possible.
 The practical deadline for mailing completed ballots is Oct.
-27. After the 27th, use alternative methods to return ballots.
+27. After the 27th, the Wisconsin Elections Commission recommends using alternative methods to return ballots.

 - If you are not registered or your name or address has changed, you will need to register or update your registration before requesting an absentee ballot.